Asplenia

 Introduction

 Asplenia means the absence of a spleen.
-Asplenia can occur in a variety of clinical settings, and it can refer to an anatomic absence of the spleen or functional asplenia secondary to a variety of disease states.
+Asplenia can occur in various clinical settings, and it can refer to an anatomic absence of the spleen or functional asplenia secondary to a variety of disease states.
 The spleen is one of the primary extramedullary lymphoid organs.
 It is located in the left upper quadrant of the abdomen.
 Normally, the spleen is not palpable on physical exam and measures on average 10.65 by 5.16 cm.
-Normal spleen size can vary by gender and race.
-For example, men on average have larger spleens than females, and whites, on average, tend to have larger spleens compared to African American individuals.[1]
+Normal spleen size can vary by sex and race.
+For example, men have larger spleens than women, and White individuals, on average, tend to have larger spleens compared to African American individuals.[1]
 When palpable or notably enlarged on imaging, the clinician must consider a variety of underlying disease states (whether acquired or inherited) contributing to the enlargement.

 Etiology